 — Rebecca English (@RE_DailyMail) February 19, 2018

-Duchess of Cambridge Catherine and Countess of Wessex Sophie arriving at the reception where the guest list included Princess Beatrice, Dame Anna Wintour, Caroline Rush, Stella McCartney ad Naomi Campbell.
+Duchess of Cambridge Catherine and Countess of Wessex Sophie arrived at the reception where the guest list included Princess Beatrice, Dame Anna Wintour, Caroline Rush, Stella McCartney ad Naomi Campbell.

-The guests mingling around the White Drawing Room of Buckingham Palace during Commonwealth Fashion Exchange.
+The guests mingled around the White Drawing Room of Buckingham Palace during Commonwealth Fashion Exchange.

-Duchess and Countess discussing the designs being showcased at the Fashion Exchange.
-The Countess of Wessex is patron of London College of Fashion.
-Both ladies are avid supporters and champions of British Fashion industry.
+The Duchess and Countess discussed the designs being showcased at the Fashion Exchange.
+The Countess of Wessex is a patron of the London College of Fashion.
+Both ladies are avid supporters and champions of the British Fashion industry.

-The Duchess of Cambridge met artisans from around the Commonwealth and heard stories such as this about a partnership between Karen Walker and a cooperative of women from the Cook Islands, who are expert in the craft of ‘tivaivai’.
+The Duchess of Cambridge met artisans from around the Commonwealth and heard stories such as this about a partnership between Karen Walker and a cooperative of women from the Cook Islands, who are experts in the craft of ‘tivaivai’.

 Princess Beatrice also met the guests and talked to the designers and artisans from around the Commonwealth who had a chance to meet together at Buckingham Palace to showcase their work as part of the Exchange.

 — Rebecca English (@RE_DailyMail) February 19, 2018